Thursday 27 March 1941

 Battle of the Atlantic: U-98 (Kptlt.
-Robert Gysae) is operating along the convoy routes south of Iceland when it spots 6695 ton British freighter Koranton.
+Robert Gysae) is operating along the convoy routes south of Iceland when it spots 6695-ton British freighter Koranton.
 The Koranton is a straggler from Convoy SC 25.
-A torpedo sends the ship down quickly, because it is loaded with 8769 tons of pig iron.
-All 41 on board perish.
+A torpedo sends the ship down quickly because it is loaded with 8769 tons of pig iron.
+All 41 men on board perish.

 The Luftwaffe bombs and damages British depot ship Alecto at the mouth of the English Channel.

-Dutch 5483 ton freighter Alioth hits a mine and is damaged off the mouth of the Humber.
+Dutch 5483-ton freighter Alioth hits a mine and is damaged near the mouth of the Humber.
 The ship makes it back to Hull.